exonum/exonum-java-binding/exonum-java-binding/doc/Migration_guide_0.9.md

 The [`Service`][service] implementation must be updated to support multiple instances;
 new initialization and reconfiguration procedures.

-1. Remove the hardcoded service id and name.
-Add a constructor parameter `ServiceInstanceSpec instanceSpec` which provides instance name and id.
+1. Remove the hardcoded service ID and name.
+Add a constructor parameter `ServiceInstanceSpec instanceSpec` which provides the instance name and ID.
     - If your service extends [`com.exonum.binding.core.service.AbstractService`][abstract-service] —
-    pass the `instanceSpec` to the superclass constructor and use provided `AbstractService#getId`, `getName`, and `getInstanceSpec` methods
+    pass the `instanceSpec` to the superclass constructor and use the provided `AbstractService#getId`, `getName`, and `getInstanceSpec` methods
     - If it implements `Service` directly — save the needed information to fields.